telegraphic/Oxford-LyX-Thesis-Template/README.md

 ### Windows

-I don't have Windows, so you'll need to figure out steps 1-3 yourself (until someone updates this)
+I don't have Windows, so you'll need to figure out steps 1-3 yourself (until someone updates this).
+For Windows 7, @Katuyci suggests copying ociamthesis-lyx.cls to
+    ```
+    C:\ProgramData\MiKTeX\[your version number of software]\tex\latex\
+    ```
+You'll need to select "show hidden files" in folder and search options to allow you to do this.

 ## Frequently Asked Questions